Ukrainian lawmakers approve nationwide state of emergency

 European Union sanctions against Russia took effect, targeting several companies along with 351 Russian lawmakers, who voted for a motion urging Putin to recognize the rebel regions, and 27 senior government officials, business executives and top military officers.

-“We call on partners to impose more sanctions on Russia now,” he tweeted Wednesday.
-“Now the pressure needs to step up to stop Putin.
-Hit his economy and cronies.
-Hit more.
-Hit hard.
-Hit now.”

-Responding defiantly to the steps already taken, Russian Ambassador to the U.S. Anatoly Antonov retorted on Facebook that “sanctions cannot solve a thing.
-It is hard to imagine that there is a person in Washington who expects Russia to revise its foreign policy under a threat of restrictions.”

-Russia’s Foreign Ministry has also bristled at sanctions.
-“Russia has proven that, with all the costs of the sanctions, it is able to minimize the damage,” a statement read.
+The Russian Foreign Ministry has shrugged off the sanctions, saying that “Russia has proven that, with all the costs of the sanctions, it is able to minimize the damage.”

 In Ukraine’s east, where an eight-year conflict between Russia-backed separatists and Ukrainian forces has killed nearly 14,000 people, violence also spiked again.
 One Ukrainian soldier was killed and six more were injured after rebel shelling, the Ukrainian military said.
 Separatist officials reported several explosions on their territory overnight and three civilian deaths.

-In St. Petersburg, meanwhile, several hundred people reportedly rallied in support of the self-proclaimed Donetsk and Luhansk republics in the east, while Russia marked Defender of the Fatherland Day, which celebrates the country’s veterans and active servicemen.
+Facing a barrage of criticism at the 193-member United Nations General Assembly, Russia’s U.N. ambassador Vassily Nebenzia warned Ukraine that Russia will montor the cease-fire in the east and emphasized that “no one intends to go softly, softly with any violators.”
+“A new military adventure” by Kyiv “might cost the whole of Ukraine very dearly,” he warned ominously.

-After weeks of rising tensions, Putin took a series of steps this week that dramatically raised the stakes.
+After weeks of rising tensions, Putin’s steps this week that dramatically raised the stakes.
 First, he recognized the independence of those separatist regions.
 Then, he said that recognition extends even to the large parts of the territories now held by Ukrainian forces, including the major Azov Sea port of Mariupol.

 Finally, lawmakers gave him authority to use military force outside the country — effectively formalizing a Russian military deployment to the rebel regions.